nam170201/introduction-to-python-for-computational-science-and-engineering/book/01-introduction.md

 one can carry out computational modelling studies without any deeper programming knowledge.

-In a research environment – both in academia and research on new products/ideas/... in industry – one often reaches a point where existing packages will not be able to perform a required simulation task, or where more can be learned from analysing existing data in news ways etc.
+In a research environment – both in academia and research on new products, ideas, etc... in industry – one often reaches a point where existing packages will not be able to perform a required simulation task, or where more can be learned from analysing existing data in news ways etc.

 At that point, programming skills are required.
 It is also generally useful to have a broad understanding of the building blocks of software and basic ideas of